 - 7.4.1.1 Unless otherwise necessary for a specific project, the analysis of the multi-component analytes employs a single-point calibration.
-A single calibration standard near the mid-point of the expected calibration range of each multi-component analyte is included with the initial calibration of the single component analytes for pattern recognition, so that the analyst is familiar with the patterns and retention times on each column. - 7.4.1.2 For calibration verification (each 12-hour shift) all target analytes required in the project plan must be injected. - 7.4.2 Establish the GC operating conditions appropriate for the configuration (single-column or dual column, Sec.
-7.3) using Tables 4, 5, 7, or 8 as guidance.
+A single calibration standard near the mid-point of the expected calibration range of each multi-component analyte is included with the initial calibration of the single component analytes for pattern recognition, so that the analyst is familiar with the patterns and retention times on each column.
+The calibration standard may be at a lower concentration than the mid-point of the expected range, if appropriate for the project. - 7.4.1.2 For calibration verification (each 12-hour shift) all target analytes required in the project plan must be injected.

+7.4.2 Establish the GC operating conditions appropriate for the configuration (single-column or dual column, see Sec.
+7.3) using Tables 4, 5, 7, or 8, as guidance.
 Optimize the instrumental conditions for resolution of the target analytes and sensitivity.
-An initial oven temperature ≤ 140 -150°C is required to resolve the four BHC isomers.
-A final temperature of 240 270°C is required to elute decachlorobiphenyl.
-Use of injector pressure programming will improve the chromatography of late eluting peaks.
+An initial oven temperature of #140 -150EC may be required to resolve the four BHC isomers.
+A final temperature of 240 - 270EC may be required to elute decachlorobiphenyl.
+The use of injector pressure programming will improve the chromatography of late eluting peaks.